autosome-ru/motif_benchmarks/PWMEval-Selex/README.md

 Matrix format is a very simple plain text 4-column matrix (ACGT-ordered):
 ```
     [> optional header]
     1st position counts or probabilities in order A, C, G, T (as columns)
     2nd position
     ...
 ```

+## Sequences format

 SELEX sequences also can be passed by mounting them to one of `/seq[.fasta|.fa|.fastq|.fq][.gz]` As one can guess, a tool accepts FASTA (.fasta and .fa extensions) and FASTQ files (.fastq and .fq extensions).
 Default format is FASTA.
 Sequences can be gzipped (it's derived from .gz extension).
 To override guessed format one can use `--fasta/--fastq` options in combination with `--gz/--not-compressed` options.
 To pass sequences via URL use `--seq-url` option.

 Let's now run a complete example with passing everything by URL:
 ```
 docker run --rm vorontsovie/pwmeval_selex --seq-url 'ftp.sra.ebi.ac.uk/vol1/run/ERR194/ERR194820/NFKB2_TTCAAT20NGA_R_2.fastq.gz' --motif-url 'http://hocomoco11.autosome.ru/final_bundle/hocomoco11/full/HUMAN/mono/pcm/NFKB2_HUMAN.H11MO.0.B.pcm'
 ```